basiljs/basiljs.github.io/README.md

 To build these docs we are using [Node.js](https://nodejs.org/en/) and [Jekyll](https://jekyllrb.com/).
 You need both of them installed to develop on this.

-In the `.bin/` folder you have the scripts to generate the files for jekyll.
+In the `.bin/` folder you have the scripts to generate the files for the reference.
 The entry point is `index.js`.

 Most of the jekyll [liquid magic](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) happens in `./index.html`, `_includes/entry-card.html`.